actions-marketplace-validations/shry_gitcha-action/README.md

 ## Idea

-A lot of developers are using a git repo for managing there CV files, job history, certificates etc.
+A lot of developers are using a git repo for managing their CV files, job history, certificates etc.
 Why not combine your CV repo with the power of (Open)AI?

 ## Usage